hapax/hapax.github.io/assets/sky.md

 $$

 Up to constants, this is called *Wien's law*.
-The important point is that it is inversely proportional to temperature!
+The important point is that the dominant wavelength is inversely proportional to temperature!
 If we would like to include constants, then as shown in the appendix, we have